mikejw/empathy/docs/json-view-plugin.md

 within these modules.
 From your controller actions you will be able to pass data to the plugin for it to render.

-There were few key concerns when developing the plugin:
+There were a few key concerns when developing the plugin:

 * One or more modules can be configured to act as JSON APIs.
 * The presentation object should always "speak JSON" even